 Bayamo to Sankti Spiritus – on bus or train?

 To see more of the nicest places of Cuba we decided to skip a stretch in the middle of the island and use public Cuban transport.
-Since we so far enjoyed the freedom of traveling by bike we haven’t really researched other option but since we arrived in Bayamo around 11am we had enough time to find out more.
+Since we so far enjoyed the freedom of traveling by bike we haven’t really researched other transport options but as we arrived in Bayamo around 11am we had enough time to find out more.

 After a short visit of Bayamo’s train station we decided to take the bus.
 A relaxed train journey through the scenic landscapes of Cuba while having delicious coffee is what I pictured.
 Reality is that Cuban trains are unreliable because the rails can’t be maintained properly.
 Our train would have left around midnight, would have most likely been seriously delayed, and it would have taken us more than 12 hour to reach Sankti Spititus.
 We were recommended to go to the bus station to get our tickets for the next day.
-Feeling a little tired after a few hours of cycling and a walk to the train station in the heat of the city we decided to try another form of local public transport and hopped onto a rickshaw-like bicycle taxi.
+Feeling a little tired after a few hours of cycling and a walk to the train station in the heat of the city, we decided to try another form of local public transport and hopped onto a rickshaw-like bicycle taxi.
 The driver was delighted to see us.
 We didn’t spot many tourists in Bayamo but the little plaza in front of the train station was packed with horse carriages and bicycle taxis waiting for costumers.
-He knew his way around and looked happy about this excellent workout opportunity and chatted away with us while breaking us sweat chauffeuring us around town.
-As we arrived at the bus station he didn’t have any change so we told him to keep the change and wait for us while we are buying our tickets to bring us back to our place after.
+He knew his way around and looked happy about this excellent workout opportunity and chatted away with us while breaking a sweat chauffeuring us around town.
+As we arrived at the bus station he didn’t have any change so we told him to keep the change and wait for us while we are buying our tickets and he could then bring us back to the town centre.

-As we wondered into the bus station and lined up at the ticket counter we talked about him and his colleagues.
-All those men are waiting around somewhere for customers to take around on their single speed rickshaws.
-Looked like on most days there won’t be any.
+As we wandered into the bus station and lined up at the ticket counter we talked about him and his colleagues.
+All those men are waiting somewhere for customers, to take them around on their single speed rickshaws trying to make a living.
+Looked like on most days they won’t have any business.
 We wondered if we would see him again.
 I said I wouldn’t wait if I were him.

 The girls behind the ticket counter refused to sell us a ticket for the local bus which confused us for a minute.
 Are we not in the right place?
 She told us yes there are busses but no you can’t go on them.
 How often did someone tell you that you can’t buy something because you are not from here?
 We both actually had similar experiences but it was always a little trick to get tourists to buy the more expensive version of something.
 Turns out it’s not like that in Cuba.
 There is one company that provides bus services for tourists, and Cubans if they can afford it.
-There little office was just behind the bus station and after another 30 minutes wait, Cubans are very relaxed about work, we go the ticket.
-As we went out of the tiny office more than an hour after we were dropped of by the rickshaw I was sure we won’t see it again.
+Their little office was just behind the bus station and after another 30 minutes wait, Cubans are very relaxed about work, we go the ticket.
+As we went out of the tiny office more than an hour after we were dropped off by the rickshaw, I was sure we won’t see our lovely rickshaw driver again.
 But the honest man had actually waited for us and took us back to our casa.